 How does one discover how much dissociation is stored in one’s nervous system?
 It's not easy.
 The whole point of dissociation is to tune out and not be aware of what you are or are not feeling.
 However, unless you had a very good childhood with parents who had secure attachment, you likely have some dissociation stored in your nervous system.

 Many of us can easily remember being spanked or yelled at or sent to our rooms, with no one to help us feel the huge, intense feelings of fear, shame, aloneness, and heartbreak.
-But it can be difficult to remember how vulnerable it is to be a child, how big their feelings are.
+But it can be difficult to remember how vulnerable it is to be a child and how big children's feelings are.
 Moreover, we've only recently discovered how much children (and adults) need resonant, attuned support to feel through intense emotions.
 Dissociation is better than prolonged states of terror, shame, heartbreak, and alarmed aloneness; I can't imagine how we would have survived our childhoods without it.
 But it comes at a huge cost.
 It leaves us reaching for any number of unhealthy options to break through the fog and feel something,